-From the birthplace of King Arthur to Henry VIII’s chain of formidable fortresses, Cornwall is full of historical landmarks.
-These are our favourites.
+From the birthplace of King Arthur to Henry VIII’s chain of formidable fortresses, Cornwall is full of historical landmarks, gardens and National Trust sites.
+These are a few of our favourites.

-Built by Henry VIII in the mid-16th Century these twinned castles stand on opposite headlands in Falmouth guarding invasion from France and Spain.
-Their fascinating story takes them up to the 20th Century where they saw significan action during the First and Second World Wars.
-Pendennis and St. Mawes Castles are some of the best preserved Tudor coastal artillery fortresses in the UK.
+Built by Henry VIII in the mid-16th Century these twinned castles stand on opposite headlands in Falmouth guarding invasion against France and Spain.
+Their fascinating story takes them up to the 20th Century where they saw significant action during the First and Second World Wars.
+Pendennis and St. Mawes Castles are some of the best-preserved Tudor coastal artillery fortresses in the UK.
 Take in both castles in one day using the hourly ferry service across the Fal estuary.

 This unique and imposing 14 Century building seems to grow out of the rocks below it and is visible from many miles around.
 In the 18th Century it was restored into a folly-like hunting lodge but today it’s used as a Middle Eastern restaurant where you can dine by candlelight enclosed by the thick granite walls.